 Despite initial concerns contactless cards are nearly as secure as chip and pin cards.
 Typical losses dues to fraud are 1p in £100; more or less the same as chip and PIN.
 Card issuers will make good any fraudulent losses as long as reasonable precautions and care have been taken.
 MasterCard is currently trailing contactless cards that use biometric data such as fingerprints and finger vein detectors for verification.

-It is estimated that there are over 200,000 contactless terminals in the UK.
+It is estimated that there are over 400,000 contactless terminals in the UK.
 Most modern chip and PIN machines incorporate a contactless payment facility and every merchant account provider in the UK can supply merchants with these terminals including countertop, portable and mobile models.
-Currently they can’t be used by smartphone based card readers.
+Smartphones enabled with payment processing apps like iZettle or Square can also now accept contactless payments.

 There are some popular modern contactless integrated payment terminals: